Re-Born-Again/Academic_UI/README.md

-# Studentverse UI Clone
+# Academic UI

-This project is a **clone of the Studentverse UI**, focusing on recreating the user interface of a platform designed for students.
+This project is a **Academic UI**, focusing on recreating the user interface of a platform designed for students.
 The goal of this project is to mirror the visual design and layout, ensuring responsiveness and usability.

 ## Features